AmIACatPurr/HTB-CTF/writeups/trick/README.md

 ---
 ## Intro

-"Jeeves is a bleak reminder that we build automation to escape human error, only to let a single unauthenticated pipeline hand over the keys to the entire kingdom."
+Welcome to Trick.
+This machine isn’t a sci-fi anomaly; it’s a monument to corporate complacency and the illusion of perimeter defense.
+It perfectly illustrates the fundamental law of the digital underground: you don’t always need a flashy zero-day exploit to burn a system down; you just need to read the manual better than the person who built it..

 Target IP 10.129.228.112
 My IP 10.10.14.138

 ## nmap & enumeration
 We started by mapping the target's digital footprint.
-The initial scan revealed standard windows infrastructure, but the real entry point was buried on a non-standard port.

 ```bash